How to Use Small Business Mentorship for Your Small Business

 What Is a Business Mentor?

 A business mentor is an experienced and trusted adviser who can provide support and business advice when it’s needed.
-Whether they’re starting or growing a small business, entrepreneurs can benefit from small business mentoring.
+Whether you’re starting or growing a small business, entrepreneurs can benefit from small business mentoring.
 Put your business on the track toward success through mentorship!

-Connect with SCORE mentors
+Connect with SCORE Mentors

 The Oregon Small Business Development Center Network

 Our mission at the Oregon Small Business Development Center Network is to provide expert advice, training, and resources for small business owners.
 Our Centers are conveniently located at Oregon’s 17 community colleges, two state universities, and at the headquarters of the Columbia Economic Team.

 One of the many benefits of connecting with your local Small Business Development Center is the free business advising services for small business owners.
 When you tap into the insight of our knowledgeable team of advisers, you also receive valuable small business mentorship through this no-cost service to get support at every stage as you grow your business.